-We need to have a little UV exposure to help with Vitamin D production as thats clearly an important vitamin in terms of physical development and also helping us feel better, more energised and fight off bugs.
+We have established that we need to have a little UV exposure to help with Vitamin D production and it is clear how important vitamin d is in terms of physical development and also helping us feel better, more energised and fight off bugs.

 Consider the time of day... the sun is so much stronger at midday and your skin will burn faster than you think.
 Also the burning effects of UVB aren't apparent until a few hours later when its too late and very painful!